mohammadmehdi1374/AoM-Divine-Edition/README.md

 ### Instructions

 1. Download the mod folder and place it in the /mods/ folder in your Age of Mythology files.
+	1. In order for multiplayer to work properly, make sure the folder is named "AoM-Divine-Edition".
 2. Subscribe to the following mods on Steam Workshop, and make sure that they are of lower priority than Divine Edition.
       1. AOM Alpha-Beta Content by AL
       2. UMC Ancient Unit Pack
 3. Exclude the /injector/ folder in Divine Edition from your antivirus.
 This is because the injector executable, as it directly edits another program (that being Age of Mythology), will look like a possible virus to most antivirus programs.
 4. Start Age of Mythology.
 5. When you get to the main menu screen, run inject.exe from the /injector/ folder.
 You can do this either via the command line (where it should print out the process number) or by double-clicking.